bl00dybear/Nemira-LLM/README.md

 ## Repository Structure & Automation

-I have automated most of the provisioning and setup process using Bash scripts to ensure reproducibility.
+We have automated most of the provisioning and setup process using Bash scripts to ensure reproducibility.

 ### 1. TPU Provisioning (`utils/gcloud_tpuvm.sh`)